For as long as man has been around, we’ve been trying to develop newer, better ways to hunt.

 Bow hunting gives you this sense that you’re as close to your prey as possible.

-We’re not beating down on firearms, just comparing them against bow hunting, and the feeling of precision and that adrenaline rush you get while firing a bow and arrow.
-It’s time to start the hunt.
+Good bow hunting, gives you the feeling of precision, an adrenaline rush you get while firing a bow and arrow.

 Why is Bow Hunting so Popular Nowadays?

-This can give you six to ten more weeks of hunting in most states.
+This can give you six to ten more weeks of hunting under most state laws.

-When you pull back on a bowstring and release, there’s an overwhelming sense of exhilaration that courses through your body like lightning.
+When you pull back on a bowstring and release, the biggest thing is an overwhelming sense of exhilaration that flows through your body like lightning, tingles down your spine stuff.

-Anyone can fire a gun, but you have to engage muscles and slow your breath when you’re aiming a bow.
-It’s more intimate; your skill alone defines the kill.
+Using a recurve bow for instance, you have to engage muscles and slow your breath when you’re aiming.

-You have to focus on arrow speed, draw weight, and hitting it in the right spot.
+You have to focus on arrow speed, draw weight, wind speed and hitting your target in the right spot.

 History of Bow Hunting